top

 Rhode Island Hemp-derived CBD is legal in Rhode Island, but because a nurse review is required for medications in all Rhode Island assisted living homes, it’s important to check with residences for their policies on CBD.
 Licensed employees must help administer medications in Rhode Island for residents in memory care, so it’s important to check with residences for their policies on CBD.

-South Carolina CBD with less than 0.9% THC is legal in South Carolina, but because assisted living communities individually determine whether patients may self-administer, it’s important to check with residences on whether they allow CBD.
+South Carolina CBD with less than 0.3% THC is legal in South Carolina, but because assisted living communities individually determine whether patients may self-administer, it’s important to check with residences on whether they allow CBD.
 Trained facility staff may help memory care residents in South Carolina with Alzheimer’s or dementia, but it’s important to check with a residence for its policy on CBD.

-South Dakota CBD was illegal in South Dakota until July 2021.
-Check with a residence to see how the new changes in the law affect its policy on CBD.
+South Dakota Hemp-based CBD with less than 0.3% THC are legal in South Dakota.
+However, South Dakota assisted living residents must meet cognitive and safety criteria to self-administer medications, so it’s important to check with residences about their CBD policies before using.
 Residents in South Dakota memory care who need medication administration might not be allowed to take CBD.
 Ask a residence for its policy.

 Tennessee CBD with less than 0.3% THC is legal in Tennessee and residents may self-administer, so CBD should be allowed.
 Licensed professionals may assist memory care residents in Tennessee with their medications.
 It is important to check with a residence for its policy on CBD.